 Passport Reference File Number is a number that is given when any individual applies for the passport.
-With the help of this number you can check in the internet the status of your passport.
+With the help of this number, you can check on the internet the status of your passport.
 This number is a unique number that is given as a reference number to all the individuals.

 What is the purpose of the Passport Reference File Number?

 There may be the delay in the issue of the passport in certain cases.
 Some documents may have problems in the document.
 For such cases, the intimation will be given via these numbers.
 So that when the individuals put this number and see they will find their status available.
 After checking the status you can go to passport office directly and check with the problems and can take necessary actions for this.

 When will you get the Passport Reference File Number?